-A.9.2 JDBC Drivers
+A.8.2 JDBC Drivers

 JasperReports Server ships with drivers for several databases, as listed in the dialog for creating data sources.
-If the JDBC driver for your database is not included, the administrator can easily upload the driver and use it immediately to access a data source.
+If the JDBC driver for your database is not included, the administrator can easily upload the driver and use it immediately in a data source.

-A.9.3 Database Permissions
+A.8.3 Database Permissions